Coldensjo/tfs_vscode_snippets/README.md

 - In the Command Palette, type `Snippets` and select `Configure User Snippets` from the dropdown menu.

 ### 3. Select LUA Snippets
-- From the list of available languages and options, choose `LUA`.
+- From the list of available languages and options, choose `LUA` or if you're adding a different language.
+Select that language.

 ### 4. Add Your Snippets
 - Copy and paste your desired snippets into the opened editor.